What you need to know about IR35 regulations

 If the client fails to take reasonable care, it will be liable for the contractor’s tax and national insurance contributions (NICs), as well as the employer NICs and apprenticeship levy, with interest charged for late payment.

 HM Revenue and Customs also has the power to issue penalties, set at a percentage of the tax and NIC liability, depending on whether the non-compliance was careless or deliberate.
 HMRC has stated that: “customers will not have to pay penalties for inaccuracies relating to the off-payroll working rules in the first 12 months unless there is evidence of deliberate non-compliance.”

 Medium- and large-sized private sector organisations are responsible for applying the IR35 rules from 6 April 2021.

-So there you have it – IR35 has the potential to really disrupt the way that medium to large sized businesses utilise contractors within their workforce; what has up until now been a valuable way of organisations flexing up resource and expertise during periods of growth, will now be a lot more challenging and potentially restrictive.
+So there you have it – IR35 has the potential to really disrupt the way that medium to large-sized businesses use contractors within their workforce; what has up until now been a valuable way of organisations flexing up resource and expertise during periods of growth, will now be a lot more challenging and potentially restrictive.

-If your organisation needs help with its resource planning, get in touch for a complimentary discovery call to see how The HR Consultants can support.
+If your organisation needs help with its resource planning, get in touch for a complimentary discovery call to see how The HR Consultants can support you.